Industry Academia Partnership Programme

 This call offers financial support for travel, subsistence and salary support costs related to visits and exchanges that support collaborative activities amongst industry and academic partners in Thailand and the UK.
 Under this call we will support proposals that fit with one or more of the IAPP’s identified outcome areas:

-Formation of deep, strategic bilateral partnerships between industry and academia around application-inspired engineering research and innovation which aims to solve economic and social development challenges faced by Thailand or globally; and
+Formation of deep, strategic bilateral partnerships between industry and academia around application-inspired engineering research and innovation which aims to solve economic and social development challenges faced by Thailand or globally

 Applications aligned to Thailand 4.0 strategy in action for strengthening competitiveness of industry in the Eastern Economic Corridor (EEC) are particularly encouraged.

 As a result of the call, a series of grants in the range of GBP £10,000 to GBP £50,000 will be issued.
 The project duration will not exceed 24 months, including all project activities and final reporting.
-The proposed start date for the project must be within April 2018 and all projects, including submission of reports, must be completed by end of April 30 2021.
+The proposed start date for the project must be within April 2019 and all projects, including submission of reports, must be completed by end of April 30 2021.
 80% of the award amount will be given up front with the remaining 20% on completion of a satisfactory final report.

 How to apply

 Applications can only be submitted by the lead institution and must be submitted via the Academy's online grants system.
 Applicants should ensure they read the guidance notes which detail the different materials needed for the application before submitting their application.

 All applicants are invited to submit their proposals via the Academy's online grant system before 12pm (GMT) on 12th December, 2018.

 A link to the system can be found below as well as Guidance Notes for completing your application online.